unrealwork/atsd-use-cases/USVisa/README.md

 ```

 The query below shows some statistics for of B-1 and B-2 visas totals (which may be used for business or tourism).
 This query displays the number of these visas issued for 2005 and
-2010 totals, 10 year percentage change, as well as a compounded annual growth rate (CAGR).
-The output is ordered by the number of visa issued in 2015.
+2010 totals, 10-year percentage change, as well as a compound annual growth rate (CAGR).
+The output is ordered by the number of visas issued in 2015.

 ```sql
 SELECT tags.country, first(value) AS "2005",